How to link to library resources

 On this page

-Linking to a specific title from the library catalogue
+Linking to a specific title from the Sofia Discovery tool

-You can link directly to a title in the library catalogue.
-Once you find the title you want to link to, click on "Permanent Link" at the bottom of the page.
+You can link directly to a title in the Sofia Discovery tool.
+Once you find the title you want to link to, click on Link at the bottom of the record.

 Then, simply copy and paste this URL onto your webpage or any other document.

-Linking to search results from the library catalogue
+Linking to search results from the Sofia Discovery tool

 You can share useful catalogue search results with your students by linking directly to these results from your course website.

-Once you have performed a successful search in the library catalogue and are satisfied with the results, simply copy and paste the URL from your search results screen into your webpage.
+Once you have performed a successful search in the Sofia Discovery tool and are satisfied with the results, simply copy and paste the URL from your search results screen into your webpage.

 Linking to online material in the Course Reserves system

-You can also provide a direct link from your course website to Course Reserve material.
+On your course website, you can also provide a direct link to Course Reserve material.
 This link makes it easier for students to retrieve the material they need.
-Read more.

 Linking to library Web resources